Kevin H. Ashby, MD

 Constipation causes you to have fewer than three bowel movements per week.
 Many people experience constipation from time to time, but if your symptoms persist, it may point to a more serious underlying health problem.
-At his practice in Irvine and Foothill Ranch, California, board-certified gastroenterologist Kevin Ashby, MD, offers safe, effective treatments for constipation.
+At his practice in Foothill Ranch, California, board-certified gastroenterologist Kevin Ashby, MD, offers safe, effective treatments for constipation.
 To schedule an appointment, book online or call the office today.

 Constipation is a gastrointestinal problem that causes you to have infrequent bowel movements.
 Without treatment, chronic constipation can negatively affect your quality of life, making it difficult to go to work, exercise, or spend time with friends.